Esun94/REDUX_STORE/README.md

 ## Description

- E-Commerce store written to use Redux  global state
+ E-Commerce store re-written to use Redux  global state

 ----